saebyn/django-flag/README.md

 content_flagged.connect(something_was_flagged)
 ```

 This signal is sent only when a *new* flag is created, not when the add fail and not when a flag is updated.
+And only when it is created via the form.
+When saved in admin or in a shell, the signal is not sent.
+In the shell you must pass a `send_signal` parameter (`True`) to the `save` or `add` methods.
+If you want a signal sent for *every* save of a flag, you can use the django `post_save` one.

 ## Other things you would want to know